Samardip/beam-dynamics-assignment/README.md

 Football Manager Project
 Deployed link:https://beam-dynamics-assignment.vercel.app/

+Go to .env file and change api route as per your choice.

 Getting Started
 To get started with this project, clone the repository and install the required dependencies.